mikechambers/redrixapp/README.md

 For PC, you must use the following format: GAMERTAG#ID.
 For example foo#1134.

-#### Which stats displayed for my match history?
+#### Which stats are displayed for my match history and what do they mean?

-Redrix displays the following stats in your match history:
+Redrix currently displays the following stats in your match history:

 *  **K+A** : Kills + Assists : This is the same as opponents defeated displayed within Destiny 2.
 *  **KA / D** : Kills + Assists / Deaths.
 This is the efficiency value displayed within Destiny 2.